grandrew/taskjuggler-python/README.md

 The package comes with an example command line utility `tjp-client` that provides automatic planning for tasks defined as records in [airtable](https://airtable.com) table.
-Working with google sheets, jira, trello and others could be implemented the same way.
+Working with google sheets, jira, trello, todoist, smartsheet and others could be implemented the same way.

 The utility allows to immediately re-schedule to reflect any changes to the plans that may arise due to new fixed appointments, dependencies, priority amendments or required efforts re-evaluation.